yodaqua/zato-apitest/README.md

 Where to keep configuration
 ---------------------------

-Configuratio of the test scenarios can be kept in and read from 3 places:
+Configuration of the test scenarios can be kept in and read from 3 places:

 - Environment variables
 - ./features/config.ini